 - Eating or drinking

 - Sitting or playing on the ground

-- Feeding the animals, unless shelter personnel supervise and contact is controlled with barriers
+- Feeding the animals, unless supervised by shelter's personnel and animal contact is controlled with barriers.

-- Coming in contact with animals if you have an open wound
+- Contact with animals if you or the animal has an open wound.

-- Coming in contact with animal waste
+- Contact with animal waste.